SereinMC/Serein/README.md

 ### Building Project

-Use `serein -b` or `serein --build` to build the current project.
+Use `serein b` or `serein build` to build the current project.

 Executing build in the project directory will automatically build the Minecraft Resource Package structure in the `build` directory (but not package it to `.mcpack`).

 ### Packaging Project

-Use `serein -p` or `serein --pack` to build and package the current project.
+Use `serein p` or `serein pack` to build and package the current project.

 Executing pack in the project directory will automatically build the Minecraft Resource Package structure in the `build` directory and package it to `.mcpack`.

 ### Deploying Project

-Use `serein -d` or `serein --deploy` to deploy the current project to the Minecraft: Bedrock Edition resource directory.
+Use `serein d` or `serein deploy` to deploy the current project to the Minecraft: Bedrock Edition resource directory.

 - On Windows platforms, the Minecraft Bedrock Edition directory is automatically found and the current project is deployed.